khalyomede/el/README.md

 ## About

 I created this library because across all my v web projects, I used to create the same functions to return HTML.
 I liked the idea behind [Elm UI](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/) to generate the view through function calls.
 I believe this is a handy way to perform complex or business dependent code generation.
 It also natively leverages the compiler so you get full type checking out of the box.

+## Features

+- Contains functions to generate HTML5 tags string
+- Can use a function to generate arbitrary (or non existing) HTML tags

 ## Examples